-Air to Water Heat Pumps Explained
+Air to Water Heat Pumps Explained: The UK's Most Popular System

 If you're looking at heat pumps for your UK home, the chances are you'll end up with an air-to-water system.
-It's by far the most popular type in Britain, accounting for the vast majority of domestic heat pump installations.
+It's by far the most popular type in Britain, accounting for the vast majority of domestic air source heat pump installations.
 And for good reason — it's the most practical replacement for a gas boiler, connecting to your existing radiators and providing both space heating and hot water.

 What Is an Air-to-Water Heat Pump?

 An air-to-water heat pump extracts heat from the outdoor air and transfers it to water.
-That heated water is then circulated through your radiators or underfloor heating to warm your rooms, and it also heats your domestic hot water cylinder.
+That heated water circulates through your radiators or underfloor heating to warm your rooms, and also heats your domestic hot water cylinder.
+In practical terms, it replaces your gas boiler.

 How Air-to-Water Heat Pumps Work